 Private Practice: Sullivan & Cromwell, New York; Skadden, Arps, Slate, Meagher & Flom, Boston.

-- Representation of medical device company in qui tam whistleblower investigation.
+Representation of medical device company in qui tam whistleblower investigation and related civil action.

-- Obtained reversal of federal criminal conviction for multi-year conspiracy involved alleged environmental fraud.
+Obtained reversal of federal criminal conviction for multi-year conspiracy involving alleged environmental fraud.

 Publications and Presentations